chainguard-images/.github/profile/README.md

 ## SBOMs

-All Chainguard Images come with a Software Bill Of Materials (SBOM) generated at build-time.
-This can be downloaded using the cosign tool e.g:
+All Chainguard Images come with a [Software Bill Of Materials (SBOM)](https://www.chainguard.dev/unchained/what-an-sbom-can-do-for-you) generated at build-time.
+The SBOM can be downloaded using the [`cosign`](https://docs.sigstore.dev/cosign/overview) tool e.g:

 ```
 $ cosign download sbom --platform linux/amd64 cgr.dev/chainguard/nginx | jq